 Yes, you can do both if you adhere to the amount that may be copied under fair dealing.
 Please see the Fair Dealing Advisory for the copyright limits.

 Note however that in some instances a copyright-protected work is made available under a digital license that prohibits certain uses such as posting an electronic article to LEARN.
 Any such restrictions will take precedence over fair dealing.
 Send a message to firstname.lastname@example.org for information about such restrictions.

 Videos from a free online service should only be used if you have a reasonable belief that they were uploaded legally.
 A good way to check this is to look at what account posted the video.
 For example, if the official account for BBC News or the producer of a documentary uploaded content, the content is more likely to be a legal copy.
-If an individual account uploads a copy of a full-length feature film, it likely not a legal copy.
-After you’ve determined the video is a legal copy, then displaying that video in your class for teaching purposes is permitted, as long as it is played from the service directly and not copied or downloaded.
+If an individual account uploads a copy of a full-length feature film, it is likely not a legal copy.
+More information about asessing the legality of content can be found in FAQ 1.15.
+If you are reasonably certain that the video on the service is a legal copy, then displaying that video in your class or linking to it for teaching purposes is permitted, as long as it is played from the service directly and not copied or downloaded.

 1. Copyright basics